simanga-dev/design-project/README.md

 ### Design considerations

-T
+The first issue that need to be solved on the design consideration is the power supply for the Micro controller.
+We need to make sure that the battery last longer and became rechargeable over the life span of the livestock

+The second is weather condition, The device need to withstand harsh weather condition since livestock can be farmed outside

+The third design issue is the wight of the device, We need the device to be light as possible that it does not affect the growth of the livestock.

 ### Assumption and dependencies

-### Assumption and dependencies
-The system need a web browser to connect to the dashborad.
-This is by design.
-A web browser is cross plarform by default. that mean weather you are using Windoes, Mac or Linux you can still access the apllication system
+The livestock monitoring system is developed with the assumption its users have access to a web browser.
+Weather that be a phone or computer, few of the popular web browser include Chrome, Firefox and Brave.
+This is by design, A web browser is cross-platform by default, that mean weather you are using a Windows, Mac or Linux you can still access the system.

-The system assume you know how to connect to the internet. and you know how to use the internet
+We also developed the system under the assumption that where the livestock is being kept the is internet connection, or at least we can install one.
+The Micro controller need internet access to be able to send data that we need to monitor the livestock and for the most part we assume that our users know how to access the internet and can be able to read chart

 #### Relatable software

+The system is related in most way to a car tracking system, The difference is a car does not need a solar power since it can get power from the car while the livestock monitoring system  you need creative way to supplier power to the system

+#### Related software and hardware

-The system is related in most way to a car tracking system, The difference us a car does not need a solar power since it can get power from the car while when the livestock you have to supplier solar panel
+The system is related in most way to a car tracking system, The difference is a car does not need a solar power since it can get power from the car while the livestock monitoring system  you need creative way to supplier power to the system

+#### General Constraints

-*Describe any global limitations or constraints that have a significant impact on the design of the system's software (and describe the associated impact).
+Describe any global limitations or constraints that have a significant impact on the design of the system's software (and describe the associated impact).
 Such constraints may be imposed by any of the following (the list is not exhaustive):

 - Hardware or software environment
 - End-user environment
 - Availability or volatility of resources
 - Other requirements described in the requirements specification

 ### Goals and guidelines
 The development of livestock tracking system follows the Unix philosophy that